Applications are now closed

 What's on offer?

-There is no set upper or lower limits on the funding that is available for the Ideas Partnership Grants, however, value for money will be a key consideration when we consider ideas.
+There is no set upper or lower limits on the funding that is available for the Ideas Partnership Grants, nor a set timeframe, however value for money will be a key consideration when we consider ideas.

-Applicants should request a funding amount appropriate to the scale of the idea and that will enable the idea to be delivered in the specified timeframe.
+Applicants should request a funding amount appropriate to the scale of the idea and that will enable the idea to be delivered in the timeframe you specify.

-VicHealth will identify the most promising ideas and may work with applicants to further develop the idea which may include refining the suggested budget.
+VicHealth will identify the most promising ideas and may work with applicants to further develop the idea which may include refining the suggested budget or scope of your project.

 Who can apply?